codingWithAndy/Comparative-Judgement-Users-Group/README.md

 # Comparative Judgement User Group

-This repository was set up after the inaugural [enter funding here] at Loughborough University, hosted by Dr Ian Jones.
+This repository was set up after the inaugural <a href="https://www.ncrm.ac.uk/">National Centre for Research Methods</a> (NCRM) at Loughborough University, hosted by Dr Ian Jones.

 ## Aim of the Repository